jaberkow/WaveRL/README.md

-# Hot_Start_RL
+# ComplexRL
-A package for efficient hot starting of RL agents in complex physical environments
+A package for training RL agents in complex physical environments